Dr. Itai Himelboim

 Research Interests and Activities

-My research involves computer-mediated social networks and their implications for political communication, international communication and the news.
-I examine political discussions on online forums and the micro-blogging social media Twitter, as well as international networks, based on foreign news reporting and the flow of information technologies.
+Dr. Himelboim's research involves computer-mediated social networks and their implications for political communication, international communication and the news.
+He examines political discussions on online forums and the micro-blogging social media Twitter, as well as international networks, based on foreign news reporting and the flow of information technologies.
 The role of news media, traditional and online, in political communication is examined via their websites and their presence in social media spaces.

-I teach in the area of new communication technologies and social networks.
-I developed and teach Network Analysis of Social Media (JRMC 8240) for graduate students and Social Media Analytics (TELE 4450/NMIX 4200) at the undergraduate level.
-I also teach the graduate level seminar Mass Communication and Society (JRMC 8030), focusing on new communication technologies and undergraduate classes entitled Media and Technology (Tele 3290), Digital Media Production (Tele 4290/NMIX 4110) and Media Research and Theory (Tele 3410).
+Dr. Himelboim teaches in the area of new communication technologies and social networks.
+He developed and teaches Network Analysis of Social Media (JRMC 8240) for graduate students and Social Media Analytics (TELE 4450/NMIX 4200) at the undergraduate level.
+He also teaches the graduate level seminar Mass Communication and Society (JRMC 8030), focusing on new communication technologies and undergraduate classes entitled Media and Technology (Tele 3290), Digital Media Production (Tele 4290/NMIX 4110) and Media Research and Theory (Tele 3410).